sagekobe/scrapy_whaley/README.md

 4、The methods used here mainly include  'Scrapy + Sqlalchemy + Mysql'.

+5、There is a file named 'whayelwt_comments.py'.
+This file is used to crawl the products' comments for text analysis.It's a independent      file that don't include into the Scrapy structure.

-5、Maybe it's a simplest frame structure, no special function inluded.
+6、Maybe it's a simplest frame structure, no special function inluded.
 The next steps are to built the method to break the anti-crawling , follow up the next pages and so on.